perftool-incubator/crucible-examples/flexran/README.md

 interface to the hardware-assisted FEC PCI cards i.e N3000 or ACC100 cards, and the Testmac (the L2 test harness).

 ## Limitations
-Comparing to other crucible benchmarks i.e. uperf, fio etc, the crucible FlexRAN benchmark in the surrect state has several limitations and/or extra prerequisites.
+Comparing to other crucible benchmarks i.e. uperf, fio etc, the crucible FlexRAN benchmark in the current state has several limitations and/or extra prerequisites.

 - FlexRAN S/W must be prebuilt outside of crucible workshop